Current Season (2018-2019)

 Directed by Sylvia Cagle, this musical adaptation is sure to tug at your heartstrings and tickle your funny bones.
 Anne of Green Gables – The Musical runs May 31 – June 9, 2019 and is presented by special arrangement with SAMUEL FRENCH, INC.

-To see more information on the auditions for James and the Giant Peach (such as dates, times, plot and characters), click here: James and the Giant Peach audition Information
+To see more information on the auditions for “Anne of Green Gables – The Musical” (such as dates, times, plot and characters), click here: Anne of Green Gables Audition Notice

 For More Information: Please contact our Production Chair at email@example.com